1935 :

 1966 :

-Agadir opens, the first village open year-round.
+Agadir opens, the first village open all year round.

-The ship enters the Paris Stock Exchange.
+The company is listed on the Paris Stock Exchange.

 1967 :